b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 # Statistics - introduction {#sec:statistics_intro}

-OK, once we got some Julia basics under our belts its time to get familiar with statistics.
+OK, once we got some Julia basics under our belts, now it is time to get familiar with statistics.

 First of all, what is statistics anyway?

-Hmm, actually I never tried to learn the definition by heart (after all getting such a question during an exam is slim to none).
+Hmm, actually I have never tried to learn the definition by heart (after all getting such a question during an exam is slim to none).
 Still, if I were to give a short (2-3 sentences) definition without looking it up I would say something like that.

 Statistics is a set of methods for drawing conclusions about big things (populations) based on small things (samples).
 A statistician observes only a small part of a bigger picture and makes generalization about what he does not see based on what he saw.
 Given that he saw only a part of the picture he can never be entirely sure of his conclusions.

 OK, feel free to visit Wikipedia ([see statistics](https://en.wikipedia.org/wiki/Statistics)) and see how I did with my definition.
 The definition given there is probably more accurate and comprehensive, but maybe mine will be easier to grasp for a beginner.

 Anyway, my definition says "can never be entirely sure" so there needs to be some way to measure the (un)certainty.
 This is where probability comes into the picture.
-Which we will explore in the next section.
+We will explore this in the next section.

 ## Probability - definition {#sec:statistics_intro_probability_definition}

 For me probability is one of the key concepts in statistics, after all any statistical software will gladly calculate the famous p-value (a form of probability) for you.
 Still, let's get back to our probability definition (see the sub-chapter name).

-As said at the conclusion of the previous section probability is a way to measure certainty.
+As said, at the conclusion of the previous section, probability is a way to measure certainty.
 It's like with the grades in school.
 In Poland a pupil can score 1 to 6 (lowest to highest grade) and this tells us how well he mastered the subject.
 If I score 1 then I didn't master it at all, but when I get 6 this means that I got it all.
 We know from everyday life that probability takes values from 0 to 100%, e.g.